unlocomqx/addons-docs/docs/src/productdesigner/03-configuration.md

 Everything under white pixels will be visible.
 Everything under black pixels will be invisible.
-Shades in between white and black will apply an opacity effect relative to how light the shade is.
+Shades in between white and black will apply a transparency effect relative to how light the shade is.

 *It's recommended to use white shapes with a black contour/stroke.*